xiulingwang33/LMIA/README.md

 # LMIA

-This is the implementation for our Link-level MIA, which has been submitted to ACSAC 2023
+This is the implementation for our Link-level MIA, which has been accepted by The Annual Computer Security Applications Conference (ACSAC) 2023.

 ## NRL model (target model)